GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

-Sulphur – compounds of sulphur: preparation, properties and uses of sulphur dioxide; allotropic forms; sulphuric acid: properties, and uses, the industrial process of manufacture, oxoacids of sulphur (structures only).
+Sulfur – compounds of sulfur: preparation, properties and uses of sulfur dioxide; allotropic forms; sulphuric acid: properties and uses, the industrial process of manufacture, oxoacids of sulfur (structures only).

 Group 17 elements: General introduction, oxidation states, electronic configuration, occurrence, compounds of halogens: preparation, properties and uses of chlorine and hydrochloric acid, trends in physical and chemical properties; interhalogen compounds, oxoacids of halogens (structures only).

 Group 18 elements: General introduction, occurrence, electronic configuration, trends in physical and chemical properties, uses.

 General introduction, occurrence and characteristics of transition metals, electronic configuration, general trends in properties of the first-row transition metals – ionization enthalpy, oxidation states, metallic character, ionic radii, catalytic property, color, magnetic properties, alloy formation, interstitial compounds.
 Preparation and properties of K2 Cr2 O7 and KMnO4 Lanthanoids – oxidation states, electronic configuration, chemical reactivity, and lanthanoid contraction and its consequences.

 Actinoids – oxidation states and comparison with lanthanoids, electronic configuration.